Wearing Make-up Doesn’t Make You Beautiful

 The article continued with “until you do this.”

 Nope!
-I’m not wasting my time and reading any further.
+I’m not wasting my time to read any further.

 The idea behind the advertising is that if you buy their product or wear what the super-model is wearing, you will be beautiful.
 They don’t come out and say that you will be considered ugly if you don’t wear make-up; more like you NEED make-up to enhance your beauty.